rahuldogiparthi/Cis-Element-Activity-Predictor/README.md

 ```

 ### 3. Install Custom R Packages
-The packages BuenColors and gchromVAR are not available on Conda/CRAN.
+The package gchromVAR is not available on Conda/CRAN.
 You must run the helper script to install them from GitHub:
 ```
 Rscript R_other_dependencies.R
 ```